-The Voyeurism crime in the state of Texas gives police the right to arrest you if they believe you “spy” (for sexual purposes) on someone without their consent in a place that should be considered private.
-Learn more detailed information about the Voyeurism offense below.
+The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

 VOYEURISM ATTORNEY FAQs

-Unlawful Disclosure of Intimate Visual Material is a closely related law.
-The Voyeurism offense was created by the Texas Legislature in 2015.
+This offense was created by the Texas Legislature in 2015.
 In the same session, the legislature created the Unlawful Disclosure of Intimate Visual Material offense.
-Each of these offenses were labeled Penal Code Section 21.16.
+Each of these offenses were initially designated as Penal Code Section 21.16, but Voyeurism was later redesignated as Penal Code Section 21.17.
 Both offenses are classified in the Texas Penal Code under Title 5 “Offenses Against The Person” and Chapter 21 “Sexual Offenses.”

 Have you been charged with Voyeurism?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.

 The current Texas law defines the offense of Voyeurism in Penal Code Section §21.17 as follows:

-(a) A person commits an offense if the person, with the intent to arouse or gratify the sexual desire of the actor, observes another person without the other person’s consent while the other person is in a dwelling or structure in which the other person has a reasonable expectation of privacy.
+(a) A person commits an offense if the person, with the intent to arouse or gratify the sexual desire of the actor, observes, including remotely through the use of electronic means, another person without the other person’s consent while the other person is in a dwelling or structure in which the other person has a reasonable expectation of privacy.

-As described below, subsections (b), (c) and (d) categorize the punishment levels for the offense.
+As described below, subsections (b), (c) and (d) classify the potential punishment levels for the offense.

 You can be charged with Voyeurism if the state’s attorneys believe that each of the elements of 21.16(a) as described in the section above have been met.